ryansroberts/markdownpipeline/README.md

 It is possible to separate approaches to collaboratively constructing documents into two camps [@Plaintext_Please] - the office model and the engineering model.
 The office model is familiar to most people; a set of tools centered around a word processor and a number of large files are the center of their work.
 Changes to this work are tracked inside these large files and in various ad-hoc ways.
 Concurrent editing is difficult unless authors are in the same room and merging changes between different groups working concurrently is usually a manual process.
 The final output is usually the word processor file without change tracking data, possibly transliterated to formats more suitable for print or web.

 In the engineering model, a larger number of plaintext files and a version control system become the center of the project along with a larger suite of more specific tools than a word processor.
 Changes to these files are tracked externally, in the version control system.
 Plain text formats are used because of the relative ease of determining the differences between two versions of the same text.
-Verification, translation and compilation of plaintext is usually performed by different tools than those used for editing it.
+Transformation of plain-text is usually performed by different tools than those used for editing it.

 ## Plain-text